 What are the strengths of your program?

-How has your program done in the match?
+How has your program done in the Match?

-What makes Greensboro a good place to live?
+Is Greensboro a good place to live?

 What major changes do you anticipate?